FedericoBruzzone/caml-writer/README.md

 Key features of the CamlWriter:

+1. _No dependencies_: CamlWriter was created without using external dependencies.

-1. _Terminal Setup_: CamlWriter processes byte by byte having set the terminal to `raw mode` ([more info](https://en.wikipedia.org/wiki/POSIX_terminal_interface))
+2. _Terminal Setup_: CamlWriter processes byte by byte having set the terminal to `raw mode` ([more info](https://en.wikipedia.org/wiki/POSIX_terminal_interface)).

-2. _Terminal Interface_: CamlWriter is designed to be used entirely within a terminal environment, making it suitable for users who prefer working with text editors from the command line.
+3. _Terminal Interface_: CamlWriter is designed to be used entirely within a terminal environment, making it suitable for users who prefer working with text editors from the command line.

-3. _Basic Text Editing_: Users can create, open, edit, and save plain text files using standard text editing commands.
+4. _Basic Text Editing_: Users can create, open, edit, and save plain text files using standard text editing commands.

 ## Project Structure